gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue.md

 An implementation of a priority queue using ES6 (and a [REPL explainer](https://repl.it/JrH7/3)) follows.

 Note that this is a **minHeap**, in which the minimum-priority element ends up at the root of the heap.
-This is in contrast with a **maxHeap**, in which the maximum-priority element ends at the root of the heap.
+This is in contrast with a **maxHeap**, in which the maximum-priority element ends up at the root of the heap.
 Consider the tradeoffs in either variety for `popMin()` and `popMax()`.

 ```javascript
 class HeapPQ {